Gulchehra Baqoeva

 Gulchehra Baqoeva (December 15, 1908 – March 17, 1975) was a Tajikistani actress of the Soviet era.

 Born in Khujand, Baqoeva began her career in 1927 by joining the traveling theater of Bukhara; she later joined the roster of the Lahuti State Academy of Dramatic Arts.
 In 1939 she became a member of the Communist Party of the Soviet Union.
 She played many varied roles throughout her career, in works by both Tajikistani and foreign writers.
-Among these were Marina Mniszech in Boris Godunov by Aleksandr Pushkin; Lady Milford in Intrigue and Love by Friedrich Schiller; Jannatkhon in Slander by Saidmurodov and Ismoilov; Qumri in The Red Club Wielders by Sotim Ulughzoda; Tahmina in Rustam and Suhrab by Abdushukur Pirmuhammadzoda; Emilia in Othello; Ogudolova in Without a Dowry by Aleksandr Ostrovsky; Belina in The Imaginary Invalid by Molière; Khovakhola and Muhtola in A Mother's Heart and The Eve of the 28th by Jalol Ikromi; Ganna Likhta in The Prisoners' Plot by Nikolai Virta; Happiness by Saidmurudov and Rabiev; Jahokhola in Arshin Mal Alan by Uzeyir Hajibeyov; Modari Jamila in The Rich Man and the Servant by Hamza Hakimzade Niyazi; Modar in Celebration by Sanad Ghani and two roles by William Shakespeare, Emilia in Othello and Juliet in Romeo and Juliet.
+Among these was Marina Mniszech in Boris Godunov by Aleksandr Pushkin; Lady Milford in Intrigue and Love by Friedrich Schiller; Jannatkhon in Slander by Saidmurodov and Ismoilov; Qumri in The Red Club Wielders by Sotim Ulughzoda; Tahmina in Rustam and Suhrab by Abdushukur Pirmuhammadzoda; Emilia in Othello; Ogudolova in Without a Dowry by Aleksandr Ostrovsky; Belina in The Imaginary Invalid by Molière; Khovakhola and Muhtola in A Mother's Heart and The Eve of the 28th by Jalol Ikromi; Ganna Likhta in The Prisoners' Plot by Nikolai Virta; Happiness by Saidmurudov and Rabiev; Jahokhola in Arshin Mal Alan by Uzeyir Hajibeyov; Modari Jamila in The Rich Man and the Servant by Hamza Hakimzade Niyazi; Modar in Celebration by Sanad Ghani and two roles by William Shakespeare, Emilia in Othello and Juliet in Romeo and Juliet.
 The latter was among her most well-regarded performances during her career.
 She also dubbed films, and played roles on television and radio.
 For her work Baqoeva was named a People's Artist of the Tajik SSR in 1941.
 She received the Order of the Red Banner of Labor twice; she also received the Order of the Badge of Honour and the Order of the Presidium of the Supreme Soviet of Tajikistan.
 She died in Dushanbe.